How to Remove Your Name from the LDS Records

 The following are suggestions for writing a letter to the LDS Church to terminate your membership.

-A letter should be sent to the Bishop of the Ward that has your current membership records.
+• A letter should be sent to the Bishop of the Ward that has your current membership records.
 Be sure to keep a copy of your letter in your files.
 The letter should be in your own words but start with something like:

 This is to inform you that as of (give date) I have terminated my membership in the Church of Jesus Christ of Latter-day Saints.

-You can then list your reasons for leaving, if you wish.
+• You can then list your reasons for leaving, if you wish.
 This is a good opportunity to share with them your faith in God, not man.
 (Many Bishops have never had a person leave the church on the basis of it not being true.)
 View this as a chance to plant some seeds.

 However, you are not required to give them any reason for your action.

-Keep in mind, they do not have the right to retain your name on their membership list after you have informed them that you have resigned.
-State something to the effect that since you are no longer a member you will not meet with them at their office and you do not want anyone to visit you on the matter.
+• You may want to stipulate something to the effect that since you are no longer a member you will not meet with them at their office and you do not want anyone to visit you on the matter.
 You do NOT have to attend their court or meet with them unless you so desire.
 By attending you might be giving the impression that you accept their priesthood authority to call you into a meeting.
 If you want to meet with one of them, as a friend, to explain your reasons for leaving, invite him over to your house or to some neutral location.

-If you have baptized children, you should include their names in your letter, stating that their membership is also to be terminated.
+• If you have baptized children, you should include their names in your letter, stating that their membership is also to be terminated.
 You might want to have the children sign the letter as well as yourself.
 Remember, they were old enough to join at eight, they should be old enough to resign now.
 Also inform them that they are to take you and your family off any calling or visiting list.

 If you do not know which Ward has your records, you can phone them or send your letter directly to: